Cserénfa

 Cserénfa is a village in Somogy county, Hungary.

 Etymology

 Its name derives from the South Slavic person name Cserin and the -fa part ist a short form of falva (village).

 History

 According to László Szita the settlement was completely Hungarian in the 18th century.

+Sport

+Cserénfa Speedway was a motorcycle speedway venue off the Fő utca.
+The venue hosted a qualifying round of the Speedway World Championship in 1993.

+The same site was also an international motocross venue, which itself was demolished during the 1990s, with the site being marked by the motocross pálya building.